A look inside the secret statistics of successful author websites

 The average author website gets 849 visits per month.

 Naturally, this is an obvious first question.
 Don’t get too hung up on this ‘vanity metric’.
-Generally it’s better to focus on quality of visits over quantity.
+Generally, it’s better to focus on the quality of visits over quantity.

 Tip: Know where your visitors come from

 To get more visits, break down where visitors come from, and what they’re coming for.
 To work out a strategy, let’s look at the next question.

 2. Where do visitors come from?

 Here are the averages from our study, along with an explanation of what each term means.

 Traffic that comes from directly typing in your website address, or clicking on a link that’s not on a website, such as in an email.

 People that click a link on another website and are sent to your website.

 Visits that come from searches in search engines (Google, Bing, etc…)

 Email newsletter mailouts.
 These differ from regular emails because they contain click tracking in the email’s links.
 Regular emails that contain links count as direct traffic.